 While we step ahead in the digital age, we realize that software, computers, smartphones, and apps have taken control of our key everyday activities that have become a crucial part of our lives.
 In fact, if we say that we are getting increasingly dependent on technology, it won’t be an overstatement.

 As a consequence, consumer expectations have increased manifold, pushing technology vendors to develop highly innovative and practical applications.
-Also, businesses are having a hard time finding a right outsourcing partner or following an outsourcing engagement model that can meet their business goals and develop high-quality software products, within allocated budget and timelines.
+Also, businesses are having a hard time finding the right outsourcing partner or following an outsourcing engagement model that can meet their business goals and develop high-quality software products, within allocated budget and timelines.

 Resultantly, software development processes and outsourcing engagement models are getting more complex and challenging, and the key development issues such as poor quality, budget overruns, functionality gaps, and abandoned projects are getting increasingly difficult to cope with, along with the relevant quality management system in place.